Br3nda/drupal-module-apachesolr/README.txt

 Test that your solr server is now available by visiting http://localhost:8983/solr/admin/

-Now run cron on your Drupal site until your content is indexed.
+Now, you should  enable the "Apache Solr framework" and "Apache Solr search" modules.
+Check that you can connect to Solr at ?q=admin/setting/apachesolr Now run cron on your Drupal site until your content is indexed.
+You can monitor the index at ?q=admin/settings/apachesolr/index

 The solrconfig.xml that comes with this modules defines auto-commit, so it may take a few minutes between running cron and when the new content